-[Must-Know] How to Check If Someone Is Remotely Accessing Your Computer
+7 Signs to Tell If Someone Is Remotely Accessing Your Computer

-In this guide, we will list signs to detect if someone is remotely accessing your computer and then list some effective measures to block unautomated remote access.
+So, in this guide, we will help you to tell if someone is remotely accessing your computer.

-Here are some commons signs about how to know if someone is remotely accessing your computer:
+Here are some commons signs about how to tell if someone is remotely accessing your computer:

 - Unexpected Cursor Movement: You may notice the mouse cursor moving on its own without your input.